cirosantilli/android-cheat/README.md

 # Android Cheat

-Minimal Android examples and demos.
+Dozens of minimal Android 23 demo apps, each an example of one single Android API concept.

-Tested on Android 23, Ubuntu 15.10.
+Tested on Ubuntu 15.10.

 1. [Getting started](getting-started.md)
 1. [Examples](examples.md)